reymar-B/todo-api/README.md

-# Todo app api in mern stack
+# Todo app api.

+## This api is created with Node.js,express and mongo db.